elbywan/crystalline/README.md

 #### Limited Autocompletion

-Triggered when typing the `.` or `:` characters and list (depending on the target) method definitions, macros or module/class/struct names.
+List (depending on the target) method definitions, macros or module/class/struct names or symbols available in the current context.

 #### Formatting